brabantcourt/lopeway.bindingHandlers/README.md

 Example
 -------

-A standalone example using the lopeway.bindingHandlers.maps.Google.v2 is [here](./lopeway.bindingHandlers/blob/master/examples/GoogleMaps.v2.html)
+A standalone example using the lopeway.bindingHandlers.maps.Google.v2 is at (./examples/GoogleMaps.v2.html)